Dick in a Box: Writing and recording

 Like other SNL sketches, "Dick in a Box" was recorded and produced in a very short time.
-Samberg and Timberlake recorded their voice track for two hours around midnight on December 14-15, right after finishing the lyrics.
+Samberg and Timberlake recorded their voice track for two hours around midnight on December 14–15, right after finishing the lyrics.
 They used special equipment, including a $500 microphone, in Samberg's office.
-Timberlake recalled the crew were laughing frantically during the production and that the "delirium of no sleep" contributed to the song's humor.
+Timberlake recalled the crew was laughing frantically during the production and that the "delirium of no sleep" contributed to the song's humor.
 Although Samberg's voice cracked a few times, Timberlake's easygoing attitude made him more relaxed throughout the recording session.
 Asa Taccone, Jorma's brother, worked on the track in Los Angeles while the other writers were in New York City.
 Initially, Jorma gave his brother the specific outline of the track for him to work with, which Asa described as a "cheesy, 90s, Color Me Badd type track".
-Asa then sent the writers several instrumental tracks and went through each beat with them during phone calls.
+Asa then sent the writers instrumental tracks and went through each beat with them during phone calls.
 He was nervous working with Timberlake and felt the process was chaotic because of the limited work time.
 "It was semi-terrifying having [Timberlake] listen to my stuff.
 I was a kid back then.
-I'm sure the stuff I was playing was mostly terrible," Asa said.
-NBC was not originally aware of his contribution to the track, so Jorma paid him $60 for it.
+I'm sure the stuff I was playing was mostly terrible", Asa said.